mmatyas/pegasus-docs/docs/themes/example-simple-ch2.md

     Handling keyboard keys also enables gamepad navigation.
 See the [controls](../user-guide/controls) page about how keys and buttons are related.

 !!! tip
-    Often there are mmore than one way to solve problems.
+    Often there are more than one way to solve problems.
 Instead of manually handling the collection index, I could have used a ListView.
 We do that in the [Flixnet tutorial](example-flixnet-intro.md), and also for the game list.

 ### Game list